CSAFE-ISU/cmcR/cran-comments.md

 This needs correction whether or not the resource recovers."

-Explanation of corrections: Certain builds of the package (on r-devel-windows-ix86+x86_64 and r-release-windows-ix86+x86_64) produced a "cannot open URL" error due to a test that relies on downloading files from a U.S. government database.
-It's unclear from the log files specifically why this error occurs and I have been unable to replicate the problem in any other test environment.
+Explanation of changes addressing Professor Ripley's comments: Certain builds of the package (on r-devel-windows-ix86+x86_64 and r-release-windows-ix86+x86_64) produced a "cannot open URL" error due to a test that relies on downloading files from a U.S. government database.
+It's unclear from the log files specifically why this error occurs and we have been unable to replicate the problem in any other test environment.
 This test is now skipped on CRAN.

-## Test environments
-* local R installation: release
-* ubuntu 16.04 (on travis-ci): release
-* win-builder: devel
-* GitHub Actions (windows): release
-* GitHub Actions (ubuntu-20.04): release, devel

-## R CMD check results

-0 errors v | 0 warnings | 0 notes v

 #Previous cran-comments

 ## Resubmission